chrislennon/Crypto-Touchbar-App/README.md

 ![](https://i.imgur.com/T9kSoMT.png)

+## Instructions
+- Download and install [Better Touch Tool](https://folivora.ai). (requires version > v2.331)
+- Use the [Web App](https://chrislennon.github.io/Crypto-Touchbar-App/) to create your toolbar.
+- Click "Direct import to BTT" to export your selection to Better Touch Tool. (alternatively download & import the json file)

+## What does this do?
+- Allows selection of coins/colours.
+- Generates a python script for each selected coin.
+- Wraps each script in JSON appropriate for use within BTT.
+- Triggers an import to BTT.
+- BTT will then execute the python script with the parameters selected.

 ## Updates & Fixes
 For a listing of new features & fixes please check out the [releases](https://github.com/chrislennon/Crypto-Touchbar-App/releases) page.
 All features & bugs should also have a record in the issues page.

-## Instructions
-- Download and install [Better Touch Tool](https://www.boastr.net/). (requires version > v2.331)
-- Use the [Web App](https://chrislennon.github.io/Crypto-Touchbar-App/) to create your toolbar.
-- Open the BetterTouchTool application.
-- In the bottom left corner go to "Manage Presets".
-- Click the "Import" button and select the downloaded script.

 ## Acknowledgements
-The prices are received from [CryptoCompare's](https://www.cryptocompare.com/) API - documentation available [here](https://www.cryptocompare.com/api/#)
+Price and coin list are received from [CryptoCompare's API](https://www.cryptocompare.com/api/#).

-Icons used within this tool are the work of [AllienWorks](https://github.com/allienworks/cryptocoins).
+Icons are the work of [AllienWorks](https://github.com/allienworks/cryptocoins).

-This application was originally inspired by another project by [Ryan-Gordon](https://github.com/Ryan-Gordon/Crypto-Touchbar) - I used it for a while but got tired of manually configuring each element, I seen benefit in providing an application to offload this work.

-Currently handles the top 40ish currencies taken from [cryptocompare](https://www.cryptocompare.com/coins/#/usd) on 18/12/2017.
+Implementation was made significantly easier by [Better Touch Tool](https://folivora.ai).

-## Local Development
+## Local Development & Contribution

 This is a standalone web application which is published already via [GitHub Pages](https://chrislennon.github.io/Crypto-Touchbar-App/).